ESMoA: ESMoA experience information

-ESMoA Programs
+ESMoA programs

 School programming - ESMoA educators have developed age-tailored programs and classes.
 School students are invited to sketch the art pieces and create their own piece of art inspired by it using materials such as clay, paper or water color pencils.

 Adult programming – ESMoA teams with dining and drinking establishments to host events for adults.
 Evening programs may include talks, cooking classes, workshops, performances, and screenings.

-Family programming – Family Fun is held on some Sundays at ESMoA, with free programming led by its art educatorsfor creativity and enjoyment.
+Family programming – Family Fun is held on some Sundays at ESMoA, with free programming led by its art educators for creativity and enjoyment.
 Programs may include tours, family activities, sketching, and scavenger hunts.

-ESMoA Artist-in-Residence program
+ESMoA artist-in-residence program

 There is a full artist's work-live studio on the second floor of the ESMoA building.
 This Artist-in-Residence (AIR) space contains living quarters and a studio where artists can create works.
 Artists living in the space can collaborate with ESMoA staff and visitors on artistic projects.

 For the choice of artist in residence candidates, ESMoA established cooperation with Otis College of Art and Design (Spring period) and with London's Royal Drawing School (Summer period).

 In the first two years, the ESMoA Artist-in-Residence Program hosted artists from Germany, Iceland, Taiwan, Cuba, Lithuania, the United Kingdom, France, and South Korea.

+Art is a State of Mind

+The six-part documentary series Art is a State of Mind by german filmmaker Aljoscha Pause unfolding over the course of nine years follows Bernhard Zünkeler, co-founder of ESMoA, artist and curator.
+Pause documents Zünkeler's journey establishing the ESMoA art lab and various artist collectives.